What is formaldehyde?

 - Chose low-formaldehyde products when building or remodeling.
 Furniture and pressed-wood board made with laminated surfaces release less formaldehyde and other VOCs.
 If possible, use non-toxic alternatives to formaldehyde-containing products like glue and adhesives.

 - Ventilate indoor spaces.
 Open windows or use exhaust fans to blow indoor air out and bring fresh air in.
-Make sure any combustion appliance has a separate exhaust to the outdoors.
-Remember to ventilate indoor spaces when using cleaners, cosmetic products like nail polish remover or paints.
+Remember to ventilate indoor spaces when using cleaners, paints or cosmetic products like nail polish remover.

-- Don't allow smoking indoors.
-Not smoking indoors can reduce exposure to formaldehyde.
+- Don't allow smoking or vaping indoors.
+Not smoking or vaping indoors can reduce exposure to formaldehyde.
 Secondhand smoke contains many chemicals in addition to formaldehyde that can harm health.

 - Wash permanent press clothing before wearing.
 Formaldehyde is used in the production of special fabrics.